marcus-grant/notes/python.md

 NumPy also offers a large collection of high-level mathematical functions, particularly in the fields of linear algebra, statistics and scientific computing.

+### SciKit-Learn

+[SciKit-Learn][-scikit-learn] is a library that provides a large collection of machine learning algorithms.
+It is built on top of NumPy, SciPy and matplotlib.
+It's a good library to use for learning machine learning algorithms, at least at first, because it has a consistent API for all of its algorithms.
+For simpler and more common algorithms, it's a good idea to use SciKit-Learn as a starting point or for analysis or prototyping.

 ## Statistics in Python

 Python over the years has become *one of* the preferred ways that we analyze data.